The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Introduction

 See Theorem~\ref{thm:dual_Jordan_curve} and Corollary~\ref{cor:WP-characterization}.
-The infimum is realized for the measure generating the family of equipotentials on both sides of $\g$.
-(By equipotential we mean the image of a circle about $0$ under the Riemann map from $\m D$ to a component of $\m C \smallsetminus \g$ fixing $0$ or taking $0$ to $\infty$.)
+By equipotential we mean the image of a circle centered at $0$ under the Riemann map from $\m D$ to a component of $\m C \smallsetminus \g$ fixing $0$ or taking $0$ to $\infty$.
 In this case, the winding function is harmonic in $\m C \smallsetminus \g$, see Section~\ref{subsec:jordan_curve}.
 This minimum is zero if and only if $\g$ is a circle centered at $0$, whereas $I^L(\g)$ is zero for all circles.
 This explains the presence of the derivative terms.
 Corollary~\ref{cor:WP-LE-bound} of Theorem~\ref{thm:main-jordan-curve} shows that the Loewner energies of the leaves in a foliation generated by $\rho$ with $S(\rho) < \infty$ are uniformly bounded by $16 \, S(\rho)$.

-Another consequence of Theorem~\ref{thm:main-jordan-curve} is the following identity that simultaneously expresses interplay between Dirichlet energies under ``welding'' and ``flow-line'' operations \cite[Thm.\,1.1, Thm.\,1.4]{VW1}, in a similar spirit as \cite[Cor.\,1.6]{VW1}.
-Given a chord-arc curve $\gamma$ separating $0$ and $\infty$, we define a winding function on $\gamma$ arclength-a.e.\ exactly as above.
-We say that a Weil-Petersson quasicircle $\g$ is compatible with $\varphi \in W^{1,2}_{\textrm{loc}}$, if the winding function of $\g$ coincides with the trace $\varphi|_{\g}$ arclength-a.e.
+We also prove the following identity that simultaneously expresses the interplay between Dirichlet energies under ``welding'' and ``flow-line'' operations along a \emph{bounded} curve in a similar spirit as \cite[Cor.\,1.6]{VW1}.
+In our setup, given a chord-arc curve $\gamma$ separating $0$ and $\infty$, we define a winding function on $\gamma$ arclength-a.e.\ as above.
+We say that a Weil--Petersson quasicircle $\g$ is \emph{compatible} with $\varphi \in W^{1,2}_{\textrm{loc}}$, if the winding function of $\g$ coincides with the trace $\varphi|_{\g}$ arclength-a.e.